arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 ### <a href="#desktoppanel" class="anchor" id="desktoppanel"><span class="octicon octicon-link"></span></a>Desktop Panel

-Since version 1.11.0 it provides a minimalistic panel for monitoring on desktops.
+Since version 1.11.0 it provides a minimalistic panel to control destops.
 And yes, it looks like the same panel in Awesome.

 ### <a href="#dpconf" class="anchor" id="dpconf"><span class="octicon octicon-link"></span></a>Desktop panel configuration